What is Venous Insufficiency?

-Venous insufficiency is a condition in which the veins cannot adequately transfer blood from the legs back to the heart.
-Inside the veins are valves which operate like flaps that pulse to push blood up toward the heart.
-When these valves become damaged or are missing, circulatory problems develop that range from spider veins and varicose veins to blood clots and skin ulcers.
+Venous insufficiency is a condition where veins cannot adequately transfer blood from the legs back up to the heart.
+Inside the veins are valves that operate like flaps, directing the flow of blood toward the heart.
+When the valves become damaged, circulatory problems develop ranging from spider veins to varicose veins, and blood clots to skin ulcers.

-Common symptoms of venous insufficiency include swelling and discomfort, skin discoloration, skin thickening, spider veins at the ankles, and leg ulcers.
+Common symptoms of venous insufficiency aching or throbbing in the legs include swelling and discomfort, skin discoloration, skin thickening, spider veins at the ankles, and leg ulcers.